vtourraine/blog/articles/2019/wwdc-2019-modernizing-ui-ios-13.md

 }
 ```

 Appearance callbacks: for page and form sheets with iOS 13 SDK, the presenting view controller is not removed from the view hierarchy, therefore the `viewWill/Did/Appear/Disappear` methods are not called.
-Use the new “attempt to dismiss” methods instead.
+Use the new “attempt to dismiss” and other `UIPresentationController` methods instead.
+Note that these methods are only called if the controller is dismissed with the gestures.
+If the controller is dismissed programmatically, you need to handle the corresponding event yourself (with a custom delegate, for instance).

 ## Search
 `UISearchController`: can now hide elements of the search bar (scope, cancel button), search text field exposed